cr1901/pcbios/biosdesc.md

 ###Pre-DMA Refresh Tests
 * Disable DMA controller
 * PIT input frequency is 0x1234DD = 1193181 Hz.
 * Test Channel 1 of PIT by waiting for a single tick (?).
-Halt if takes too long.
+Halt if takes too long (use software-timed loop).
 * Test Channel 1 of PIT by waiting for a single period (cnt wraps to 0).
-Halt if takes too long.
+Halt if takes too long (use software-timed loop).
 * Set up Channel 1 divisor for DMA refresh (0x1234DD/18- around 66KHz, or at least 128 rows every 2 ms: 1/128 * (1/500) = 64kHz).
 * For DRAM rows, the convention is 2^n * (128) rows every 2^(n + 1) ms, where n >= 0.
  * A 64kb chunk of memory accesses every second is sufficient, since rows get refreshed repeatedly as the address increments.
 A memory access to 0x0000 and 0x0100, for instance, refresh the same row for 128-row RAM.
 A memory access to 0x0000 and 0x0200 refresh the same row for 256-row RAM.
 Rinse and repeat.